dscheerens/ngx-eager-provider-loader/README.md

 command:

 ```
-npm install angular-eager-provider-loader --save
+npm install ngx-eager-provider-loader --save
 ```

-When installed, this package provides an UMD bundle (`bundles/angular-eager-provider-loader.umd.js`), that can be referenced from the module loader used by your application.
+When installed, this package provides an UMD bundle (`bundles/ngx-eager-provider-loader.umd.js`), that can be referenced from the module loader used by your application.
 For example when using [SystemJS](https://github.com/systemjs/systemjs/), add the following entries to the config file:

 To the `map` option:
 ```
-'angular-eager-provider-loader': 'node_modules/angular-eager-provider-loader/bundles/'
+'ngx-eager-provider-loader': 'node_modules/ngx-eager-provider-loader/bundles/'
 ```

 To the `packages` option:
 ```
-'angular-eager-provider-loader': {
+'ngx-eager-provider-loader': {
-    main: 'angular-eager-provider-loader.umd.js',
+    main: 'ngx-eager-provider-loader.umd.js',
     defaultExtension: 'js'
 }
 ```

 In addition to the UMD bundle, the package is also provided in ESM module format.
 This format is more convenient to use when you want to make use of tree shaking.
-The ESM bundle is provided in both ES5 (`bundles/angular-eager-provider-loader.es5.js`) and ES6 (`bundles/angular-eager-provider-loader.js`).
+The ESM bundle is provided in both ES5 (`bundles/ngx-eager-provider-loader.es5.js`) and ES6 (`bundles/ngx-eager-provider-loader.js`).

 ## Usage